mindscan-de/BrightFlux/README.md

   * add Videotimestamp annotations to annotation dataframe

-* Support log correlation and videos, e.g. identify timestamps in video and correlate them to logs
 * provide measuring tools (e.g. time difference between two or more messages) e.g. performance measurements
 * sync log message with video, e.g. select a log entry and then show the content of the video at exactly this timestamp

-* Machine Learning
-  * "Fraud detection" - Predict next line and evaluate, how much the next line was expected...
-If not expected -> Found Anomaly
-  * Extract / Train / Predict / Model Update / ML Model Server

 ### Next